sneeuwballen/zipperposition/README.md

 A copy of the GPLv2 is attached to the project, in the file LICENSE.

 ## Build
-You will need jocaml >= 3.12 or higher with ocamlbuild and the standard library.
-You will also need to fetch submodules.
-Type in a terminal located in the root directory of the project:
+You will need OCaml >= 3.12 or higher with ocamlbuild and the standard library.

-    $ git submodule update --init
     $ make

 It should build the project files (using ocamlbuild).
+The executable is `zipperposition.native`.
+If you want to install the prover in your global path, type:

+    $ make install

+or, if you want to change the installation directory (default is `/usr/bin/`), type:

+    $ make INSTALLDIR=/foo/bar/ install

 ## Use

 Typical usage:

+    $ zipperposition -help
-    $ ./zipperposition.native problem_file [options]
+    $ zipperposition problem_file [options]
-    $ ./zipperposition.native problem_file -calculus [delayed|superposition]
+    $ zipperposition problem_file -calculus [delayed|superposition]

 to run the prover.
 Help is available with the option *-help*.
 The prover accepts CNF and FOF files for both calculi `-calculus superposition` and